What Is Psoriatic Arthritis?

 Eye Problems

 Psoriatic arthritis is associated with various eye problems.
-Uveitis, which is inflammation of the middle layer of the eye, can occur in individuals with psoriatic arthritis.
+Uveitis, inflammation of the eye’s middle layer, can occur in individuals with psoriatic arthritis.
 Symptoms of uveitis may include eye pain, redness, sensitivity to light, and blurred vision.
-Regular eye exams are important for individuals with psoriatic arthritis to monitor for any signs of uveitis and initiate early treatment to prevent complications.
+Regular eye exams are essential for individuals with psoriatic arthritis to monitor for signs of uveitis and initiate early treatment to prevent complications.

 Cardiovascular Disease